-There were six Code-regulated transactions during the 2022/2023 year, compared with five Code-regulated transactions in the 2021/2022 year.
-These six transactions comprised five shareholder meetings to approve allotments or acquisitions of voting rights in accordance with the Code and one full takeover offer.
+There were seven Code-regulated transactions during the 2023/2024 year, compared with six Code-regulated transactions in the 2022/2023 year.
+These transactions were all shareholder meetings to approve allotments or acquisitions of voting rights in accordance with the Code.

 In addition, there were two Code company transactions structured as schemes of arrangement under the Companies Act.
-Together with the Code-regulated transactions, the Panel monitored a total of eight transactions (compared with seven in 2021/2022).
+Together with the Code-regulated transactions, the Panel monitored a total of nine transactions (compared with eight in 2022/2023).
 The Panel has previously noted an increase in scheme-related activity relative to the number of takeovers under the Code following the implementation of the Code company schemes provisions in the Companies Act in 2014.
-This trend has continued this year.
+The trend has continued this year.
 The greater flexibility of the regulatory requirements for schemes of arrangement, as compared with more prescriptive rules under the Code, and greater certainty afforded by the 'all or nothing' shareholder approval procedure, has seen Code company schemes used more frequently for large and complex transactions.

-The Panel's role in schemes is principally to ensure that the Code company's shareholders receive a level of disclosure equal to that which they would have received in a takeover regulated by the Code and to determine appropriate interest classes for shareholders voting on schemes (interest classes are not a factor that applies in Code-regulated takeovers).
-Early engagement with the Panel executive was integral to helping applicants meet the standards of disclosure required by the Panel for the Code company schemes.3
+The Panel's role in schemes is principally to ensure that the Code company's shareholders receive a level of disclosure equal to that which they would have received in a takeover regulated by the Code and to determine appropriate interest classes for shareholders voting on schemes.
+Early engagement with the Panel executive was integral to helping applicants meet the standards of disclosure required by the Panel for Code company schemes.3